* This is a sponsored post for Chippa *

 - 1 tsp Garlic powder

 - 1 tsp Onion powder

 - 1 pinch Sea salt and black pepper

 - In a large dish, mix together the balsamic vinegar, maple syrup, garlic power, onion powder and salt and pepper.

-- Add the carrots to the marinade and make sure they are covered in it.
+- Add the carrots to the marinade and make sure they are completely coated.
 Ideally, put the dish in the fridge for 2 hours, but they carrots can also be cooked right away.

 - Transfer the carrots to a lined baking tray and spoon over a little of the sauce.
-Put in the oven at 200°C for 50 minutes.
+Put in the oven at 200°C/400°F/Gas 6 for 50 minutes.
 Spoon over more sauce every 10 minutes and serve when a fork can easily go into the carrot.

 - Put the carrots in the hot dog bun and add your favourite toppings and sauces.